Maple Leafs 2, Canadiens 1

 Charlie Sands, one of pro hockey’s better known travellers, who included the Toronto Leafs’ headquarters as a port of call, rocketed into the limelight with the only Canadien goal midway through the first period.
 Charlie broke away from a Leaf ganging attack just after Red Goupille had been herded to the penalty box.
 Syl Apps was between Sands and the Toronto nets, and tried to check the fast skating Montréaler, but Charlie cut sharply inside of him, and Broda had no chance on the finishing shot.

 Dave Schriner was back with the tying goal five minutes later, when he sailed in from the left boards to catch up with a long forward pass swung from the centre ice area by Billy Taylor.
-Portland tried to shift to meet hockey’s No. 1 comeback guy, but the best Collingwood Jack could do was help Gardiner pick the puck out of the nets where Sweeney parked it.
+Portland tried to shift to meet hockey’s number one comeback guy, but the best Collingwood Jack could do was help Gardiner pick the puck out of the nets where Sweeney parked it.
 The goal was the twenty first of the season for the NHL’s leading goal getter.

 Chamberlain and Davidson were in the penalty box when Schriner went on his big excursion.